3. Raw data processing#

 Fig. 3.2 The summary panel of a bad example.#

-The basic statistics module contains the overview information and statistics of the reads in the input FASTQ file, such as the filename, total number of sequences, number of poor quality sequences, sequence length, and the overall %GC of all bases in all sequences.
-Good single-cell data usually have a very little number of poor quality sequences and most often have uniform sequence length.
-The GC content should match the overall GC content of the genome or transcriptome of the sequenced species.
+The basic statistics module provides an overview of key information and statistics for the input FASTQ file, including the filename, total number of sequences, number of poor-quality sequences, sequence length, and the overall GC content (%GC) across all bases in all sequences.
+High-quality single-cell data typically have very few poor-quality sequences and exhibit a uniform sequence length.
+Additionally, the GC content should align with the expected GC content of the genome or transcriptome of the sequenced species.

 Fig. 3.3 A good basic statistics report example.#